 Pull planning is a process that aligns project delivery to each stakeholder by identifying and taking a panoramic view of the team to support and coordinate team discussions with trade partners.
 It is a hands-on methodology that focuses on managing time, determining quality, optimizing timing, and using Lean principles.
 Participants are users and stakeholders working through the master schedule, charging, phase scheduling, and planning.
 A handwritten project outline and color-code sticky notes identify and define project areas in most cases.
 Construction planning construction software like Touchplan makes the process easier, with a digitized schedule that allows everyone to see the entire process and milestones at a glance.

 Everyone should contribute data and relevant milestones that can aid in the successful completion of the project.

 - Set milestones and follow them

-Setting milestones are critical in pull planning construction as they assist in completing phases of the project that ensure uninterrupted delivery.
+Setting milestones are critical in construction as they assist in completing phases of the project that ensure uninterrupted delivery.
 With these milestones in place, planning effective workflows that include all the tasks and activities to achieve those milestones begins.

 - Schedule your activities

 After determining the phase plans, fix all set activities into the calendar.

 Set the duration of each of your planned activities.

 - Make weekly plans